+NDIF disk images are compatible with System 7, Mac OS 8-9, and Mac OS X. These can be useful for exchanging files with legacy Macs or for use with emulators such as Sheepshaver and Basilisk.
 NDIF disk image files use resource forks, so some care must be taken in transferring them over the Internet.
 They are also limited to 2 GB of logical size.